I am a fickle consumer who makes choices largely from research and empiricism rather than from … Continue reading

 Las Vegas

-My first look at Las Vegas was from the back of a Volkswagen camper van in the waning 1960s, on a road trip with my family … Continue reading
+My first look at Las Vegas was from the back of a Volkswagen camper van in the waning 1960s, on a … Continue reading

 Fun with solder

-A few years ago while riding through the Black Hills, I made a stop at a view point to stretch my legs and check my map.
-A … Continue reading
+A few years ago while riding through the Black Hills, I made a stop at a view point to stretch my … Continue reading

 Happy New Year

-We traditionally have a meal out with family on New Year’s Eve, and in this season of reflection and expectation, we were … Continue reading
+We traditionally have a meal out with family on New Year’s Eve, and in this season of reflection and … Continue reading

 Christmas snow

-After the wettest spring and driest summer in the recorded weather history of the region, we were due for snow on … Continue reading
+After the wettest spring and driest summer in the recorded weather history of the region, we were … Continue reading

 Naches Pass

-Despite having seen evidence that it is not necessarily altogether trustworthy, my brother borrowed my BMW to take a … Continue reading
+Despite having seen evidence that it is not necessarily altogether trustworthy, my brother borrowed … Continue reading

 Before the road closes

-The first snow of the season has begun decorating the Cascade Mountains in Washington State, and my brother John and I … Continue reading
+The first snow of the season has begun decorating the Cascade Mountains in Washington state, and my … Continue reading

 Yeah, uh … oops